alexch/codelikethis/public/lessons/learn_to_code/learn_to_code.md

 * Make the program capitalize your name for you even if you forget.

 * Now go crazy and make it do all sorts of silly things to your name!

+# LAB: Full Name

+* Write a program that asks three things:
+  1. Your first name
+  2. Your middle name
+  3. Your last name
+* Then it says hello to the user by her *full name*.

 ---